Ellen Bartyzal (CSB '17), Gary Eichten, and Amanda Furru (CSB '17)

 Preferred Skills and Experience:

-Please feel free to contact Laura Hammond, Assistant Director of Experiential Learning & Community Engagement, at [email protected] any questions.
-The application deadline to be considered for an MPR/ Gary Eichten Fellowship is Sunday, January 24, 2016.
-The selection process will begin that week with selection committee review and anticipated decisions/notification of Fellowship awarding by March 2.
+Please feel free to contact Laura Hammond, Assistant Director of XPD, at [email protected] with any questions.
+The application deadline to be considered for an MPR/Gary Eichten Fellowship is Sunday, February 11, 2018.
+The selection process will begin that week with selection committee review and anticipated decisions/notification of Fellowship awarding by mid-March.

 2) Résumé: include relevant paid and unpaid work/volunteer experiences, relevant course or other training, conferences or workshops attended, honors and awards, public talks or media involvement, and other skills such as languages or computer skills;

-3) References: include full contact information for three (3) references.
-Please select various references that are able to give a holistic view on academics, non-academics, skills, etc.
+3) References: names can be indicated via your online application.
+References should include full contact information for two (2) people who are able to give a holistic view on your academics, non-academics, skills, etc. Please send references the required link for them to complete your online reference.